gregswindle/maven-code-quality-pom/.github/ESLINT_RULES.md

 # `ESLint` rules

-`spring-qa-dependencies` enforces the following code standards with `ESLint`.
+`maven-code-quality-pom` enforces the following code standards with `ESLint`.

 ## Table of contents